High quality components

 What can glulam do?

 Our product glulam utilizes the ecological advantages of the natural building material wood as well as its excellent material properties.
 Wood binds CO2 and thus relieves the atmosphere.
-It has an excellent eco-balance and is therefore the material of choice for environmentally friendly and sustainable construction.
-With our glulam, you are therefore using an extremely ecological and circular building material that also has a whole range of other valuable properties.
-Thus, it has a low dead weight, a high fire resistance and a high resistance to chemically aggressive climates.
+It has an excellent ecological balance and is therefore the material of choice for environmentally friendly and sustainable construction.
+With our glulam, you are using an extremely ecological and circular building material that also has a whole range of other valuable properties.
+For example, it has a low dead weight, a high fire resistance and a high resistance to chemically aggressive climates.

 Advantages for